UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

   ``pip install -r requirements.txt``
 * Create a Ricgraph initalization file, read [Ricgraph initialization file](ricgraph_install_configure.md#ricgraph-initialization-file).
-  In this file, find the section
+  Next, in this file, find the section
   "Choose either the parameters for Neo4j Desktop or Neo4j Community Edition".
   Make sure you disable the parameters for Neo4j Desktop (by commenting them) and enable the parameter for Neo4j Community Edition.